 Bullard asbestos trial, where the jury ultimately returned a verdict

 in the amount of $48.5 million dollars.
-Tim also was participated as
+Tim also participated as

 one of the lead trial attorneys in Simeon Johnson v.
 AC&S, et al.

-where the jury awarded $150 million dollars to 12 victims of asbestos.
+in which the jury awarded $150 million to 12 victims of asbestos.